md-naim-hassan-saykat/bapil/reports/BAPIL_Executive_Summary_v1.md

 ## References Note

 The numbered citations used throughout this Executive Summary correspond to the complete bibliography of the **Bangladesh AI Policy & Innovation Lab (BAPIL) White Paper (Version 1.0.1)**.
-For complete reference details, readers are encouraged to consult the **Full White Paper DOI:** <https://doi.org/10.5281/zenodo.21363967>
+For complete reference details, readers are encouraged to consult the full White Paper.

+**Full White Paper DOI:** <https://doi.org/10.5281/zenodo.21363967>

 \newpage